 When a 2-year old place becomes available we follow the Admissions Criteria below.
 For 15-hour places we prioritise those in receipt of the Local Authority funding.
-For 15-hour with paid-for additional hours places we prioritise those in receipt of the government funding for eligible working families.
+For daycare places, we prioritise those in receipt of the government funding for eligible working families.

-3-year olds
+3-year-olds

-3-year olds can be admitted to the Nursery School from the term after they turn 3, however as most children leave our schools at the end of the academic year in July, most of our places become vacant in September, and that is when most 3-year-olds start.
+3-year olds can be admitted to the Nursery School from the term after they turn 3.
+However, as most children leave our schools at the end of the academic year in July, most of our places become vacant in September, so that is when most 3-year-olds start.
 We offer:

-- 15-hour places for 3-year olds, morning or afternoon sessions - 30-hour places, Monday to Thursday, 9am to 4pm plus Friday 9am to 12 noon - 30-hour places, Mondays to Fridays, 9am to 3pm - additional hours to extend the free hours, i.e. Daycare from 8am to 6pm for a minimum of 2 days of the week
+- 15-hour places for 3-year olds, either morning places, 9am to 12 noon, or afternoon places which are 1pm to 4pm - 30-hour places for families with government funding: either Monday to Thursday, 9am to 4pm plus Friday 9am to 12 noon, or Mondays to Fridays, 9am to 3pm - additional hours to extend the free hours, i.e. daycare from 8am to 6pm for a minimum of 2 days of the week